oracle/weblogic-deploy-tooling/site/config/target_env.md

 - Variables will be injected into the model for port, host, and URL attributes
 - `lax` validation will be applied for the resulting model
 - Credentials in the model will be replaced with references to Kubernetes secrets, and a script to create those secrets will be produced
+- An additional Kubernetes resource file, `model.yaml`, will be produced, with cluster and naming information derived from the model

 #### The Verrazzano Target
 This target environment can be applied by providing the command-line argument `-target vz`.
 It will provide this additional processing: